 As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a wide range of repertoire from contemporary composers.
-In the past two seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, Lou Harrison, John Luther Adams and David Lang.
+In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, John Luther Adams, Edgard Varese, and David Lang.

 Having a strong interest in bringing new music to the Richmond audience, Mr. Bordo and the RSO have presented diverse compositions by many living composers.
 In 2019, the RSO commissioned and premiered a work by composer Alyssa Morris to an enthusiastic response from the audience and the orchestra.
 Another highlight was the October 2001 residency of the great American composer John Corigliano.
 The RSO, with soloist Maria Bachmann, performed his composition Chaconne from the film The Red Violin, for which he won an Academy Award.

 At home with a wide variety of styles and concert formats, Mr. Bordo has conducted prominent soloists including Yakov Kasman, Ilya Kaler, Lorin Hollander, Andrés Cárdenes, Anton Nel, Andrés Díaz, William Wolfram, Michael Chertock, and Spencer Myer, as well as popular artists Aretha Franklin, Marvin Stamm, The Beach Boys, and Wynonna Judd.